The Wall Street Journal: Features and operations

+Style & Substance

+Style & Substance is a monthly bulletin on English language usage.
+Each issue discusses specific language issues from the perspective of the WSJ's copyeditors according to the newspaper's internal stylebook.
+The first issue of Style & Substance was published in 1987 under the direction of front page editor Paul R. Martin.
+Front page editor Bill Power and online editor Jennifer Hicks succeeded him in 2013.
+The Journal announces major stylistic changes through the bulletin, such as the newspaper's abandonment of courtesy titles in 2023.

 WSJ.

 WSJ. is The Wall Street Journal's luxury lifestyle magazine.
 Its coverage spans art, fashion, entertainment, design, food, architecture, travel and more.
-Kristina O'Neill is Editor in Chief and Omblyne Pelier is Publisher.
+Sarah Ball is Editor in Chief and Omblyne Pelier is Publisher.

 Launched as a quarterly in 2008, the magazine grew to 12 issues a year for 2014.
-The magazine is distributed within the U.S. Weekend Edition of The Wall Street Journal newspaper (average paid print circulation is +2.2 million*), the European and Asian editions, and is available on WSJ.com.
-Each issue is also available throughout the month in The Wall Street Journal iPad app.
+The magazine is inserted into the weekend U.S. edition of The Wall Street Journal and is available on WSJ.com and in the newspaper's iPad app.

 Penélope Cruz, Carmelo Anthony, Woody Allen, Scarlett Johansson, Emilia Clarke, Daft Punk, and Gisele Bündchen have all been featured on the cover.

-In 2012, the magazine launched its signature platform, The Innovator Awards.
+In 2012, the magazine launched its Innovator Awards program.
 An extension of the November Innovators issue, the awards ceremony, held in New York City at Museum of Modern Art, honors visionaries across the fields of design, fashion, architecture, humanitarianism, art and technology.
-The 2013 winners were: Alice Waters (Humanitarianism); Daft Punk (Entertainment); David Adjaye (Architecture); Do-Ho Suh (Art); Nick D'Aloisio (Technology); Pat McGrath (Fashion); Thomas Woltz (Design).

-In 2013, Adweek awarded WSJ.
-"Hottest Lifestyle Magazine of the Year" for its annual Hot List.
+In 2013, Adweek named WSJ. the "Hottest Lifestyle Magazine of the Year" in its annual Hot List.

-U.S. circulation: Each issue of WSJ. is inserted into the weekend edition of The Wall Street Journal, whose average paid circulation for the three months ending September 30, 2013, was 2,261,772 as reported to the Alliance for Audited Media (AAM).

 OpinionJournal.com

-OpinionJournal.com is a website featuring content from the editorial pages of The Wall Street Journal.
+OpinionJournal.com was a website featuring content from the editorial pages of The Wall Street Journal.
 It existed separately from the news content at wsj.com until January 2008, when it was merged into the main website.